JLee794-Sandbox/TerraformSandbox/README.md

 As you configured the backend remote state with your live Azure infrastructure resource values, you must also provide them for your deployment.

-1. Navigate to the template parameter file: [./Solutions/App/Parameters/uat.tfvars](./Solutions/App/Parameters/uat.tfvars)
+1. Navigate to the template parameter file: [./Solutions/MyApp/variables/demo.tfvars](./Solutions/MyApp/variables/demo.tfvars)
     1. Leverage [variables.tf](./Solutions/App/version.tf) to get additional information/description about the parameters.
-1. Copy the `uat.tfvars` file and paste it at the same level as the other `*.tf` files (`/Solutions/App`) and store it as `terraform.tfvars`
+1. Copy the `demo.tfvars` file and paste it at the same level as the other `*.tf` files (`/Solutions/App`) and store it as `terraform.tfvars`
     1. These will be your deployment values, and will not be included with the current [`.gitignore`](./.gitignore) configuration.
 1. Update the `terraform.tfvars` with your values